How do I form a corporation in Missouri?

 What are the benefits of a corporation in Missouri?

-As a business structure, a corporation offers critical benefits.
+As a business structure, a corporation offers important benefits.
 It’s a nationally and internationally recognized legal entity.
-As a separate legal body, it protects your personal liability in case legal issues arise.
+As a separate legal body, it protects your personal liability in case legal issues arise (in most cases).
 Additionally, a corporation allows you to issue shares (unlike an LLC).

 When you establish your corporation in Missouri, you enjoy other benefits like: